 Arthrography lacks specificity and is an invasive procedure.

 Its most common use tends to be for evaluation of subacute or chronic wrist symptoms.

 MRI has gained has the potential to provide diagnostic evaluation of intrinsic and extrinsic carpal ligaments as it has the advantage of provides better soft tissue images.

-Milder forms of instabilities not so active patients be considered well to nonoperative management.
+Milder forms of instabilities in not so active patients can be considered as well to for nonoperative management.